-A time to tighten and empty
+A day in the life of your bladder: a time to tighten and empty

 Once your bladder is full its role switches from being relaxed and storing urine to the action where it tightens emptying out its contents; because the bladder is a muscle, it has the ability to contract and squeeze urine out.

 So, as the bladder slowly fills, it stretches and sends messages through the nervous system to the brain.
 When the bladder has reached its maximum capacity these messages become stronger and you experience that strong urge to pass urine.

 You should be able to easily control this urge until you reach the toilet.